The Theory of Non-Duality

 Reality exceeds thoughts and words, so no statement of the theory can be entirely satisfactory.
 The teachings indicate to us the direction in which we are to look for ourselves.

-The philosophy of non-duality is rational and intellectually rich.
-But it is not intended to remain a purely intellectual matter, its purpose is to guide us to inner discovery.
+The theory of non-duality is rational and intellectually rigorous.
+But it is not intended to remain a purely intellectual matter, its purpose is to help us make the inner discovery for ourselves.

 More on Adhyatma Yoga and Advaita Vedanta and the connection between them.